 Instead, you might picture an 18-carat gold necklace from Tiffany & Co – but in truth, only half of global demand for gold comes from jewellery.

-We’ve written previously about how gold helps your portfolio and why to buy gold as a portfolio diversifier.
+We’ve written previously about how gold helps your portfolio and why gold is a portfolio diversifier, we see it as an important part of any investors portfolio (and superannuation fund).

 In this article we’ll cover: